 Justin Chang

 Chang is the author of FilmCraft: Editing, a book of interviews with seventeen top film editors.
-He serves as chair of the National Society of Film Critics and secretary of the Los Angeles Film Critics Association.
+He serves as chair of the National Society of Film Critics and is a member of the New York Film Festival selection committee.
+He teaches at the Annenberg School for Communication and Journalism at the University of Southern California.
+He won the Pulitzer Prize for Criticism in 2024 for his work at the Los Angeles Times.

 Content